nykygit/virtual-home-lab/README.md

-# virtual-home-lab
+# Virtual Home Lab
-A collection of scripts for easily setting up a Windows Server Domain Environment in Hyper-V for training purposes
+A collection of scripts for easily setting up a Windows Server Domain Environment in Hyper-V for training purposes.